pktmasseta/pktmasseta.github.io/_house/second.md

 ###### Residential Advisor

 Our graduate residential adviser (GRA), Preston Powers lives here.
 Preston currently studies dentistry at the Harvard School of Dental Medicine.
+When he's not performing as a professional DJ at the many night clubs of Boston, he's studying in the Pit or working in his dental clinic.

 ### Second Bath

 Each floor has one bathroom, and each is unique in their own way.
-This particular bathroom has a map of the entire back bay.
-A while back, a group of freshman (Pledge class 87, class of 91) had to go to star market, but they didn’t even know where it was.
-So the personnel director made them go into the Back Bay and make a map so they wouldn’t forget.
-They did one better and painted the entire map as you see here.
+This particular bathroom has a map of the entire Back Bay neighborhood.
+A while back, a group of freshman (Pledge class 87, class of 91) had to go to the local supermarket for supplies, but they didn’t even know where it was.
+So the personnel director made them go into Back Bay and make a map so they wouldn’t forget.
+They did one better and painted the entire map!

-###### Check the Wheel Before Entering

-A lot of times, girls visit the house and frequent restrooms.
-So we built a convenient spin wheel to avoid any awkward moments.